 George Bowering’s book Good Morning Poems delights, inspires, and educates the reader who not only enjoys reading poetry but also wants to learn more about its form and what makes a poem outstanding.
 The poems of the English-language poets Bowering has selected for comment cover five hundred years, beginning with They Flee from Me by Sir Thomas Wyatt (1503-1542) and ending with The Hid, Here by Margaret Avison.

 Bowering, though an award-winning poet himself, is careful not to intimidate the novice reader of poetry.
-He reminds them he has studied some poems for more than a few years to understand the poet’s intent.
+He reminds them he has studied some poems for over a few years to understand the poet’s intent.

 This book of forty-eight poems, including those of very familiar poets—such as William Shakespeare, John Donne, Alexander Pope, William Blake, William Wordsworth, Percy Bysshe Sheely, John Keats, Ralph Waldo Emerson, Elizabeth Barrett Browning, Edgar Allan Poe, Walt Whitman, Emily Dickinson, William Butler Yeats, and Robert Frost—is sure to become a keepsake.
 With its variety in form, subject, and language, Good Morning Poems is bound to give readers many mornings of pleasure.